modestinocarbone/processing_projects/README.md

 # Processing projects

-This repository will host a group of artistic scripts, no techinicism, no AI, only fun.
+This repository will host a group of arthematic scripts, no techinicism, no AI, only fun.

 ## Some results